SSG Daniel Lister

 Receiving a specially adapted custom home will grant Dan newfound freedom and independence.
 A barrier-free environment with an open layout will give him the ability to assist with tasks around their home, and to be with family no matter what room they are in.
 The financial freedom of a donated home will enable Dan to save money for future endeavors including his children’s education.
 Without a series of obstacles in his home, he hopes to go back to school to finish his degree in history education.
 Dan’s ultimate goal is to grow old and enjoy life.

-Dan is choosing to build in the Buncombe County area of North Carolina for proximity to family, friends, and the beautiful scenery.
+Dan is choosing to build in Georgia for proximity to family, friends, and the beautiful scenery.

 Dan would like to thank HFOT donors and supporters for giving himself and his family a new lease on life.
 “You show Veterans that life is not over, they are not trapped.
 You make a difference.”